oslabs-beta/Cachier/README.md

 ## Cachier Direct Client-side Cache

-Cachiers Direct Client-Side Cache uses the same underlying mechanisms as Cachiers Direct Server-side cache except it stores the cache in the client browsers session storage.
+Cachier's Direct Client-Side Cache uses the same underlying mechanisms as Cachier's Direct Server-side cache except it stores the cache in the client browsers session storage.
 This allows for even faster cached query times than a server side implementation.
-Cachiers client side cache was built to mimic a traditional fetch request so it is very easy to integrate into new and existing codebases.
+Cachier's client side cache was built to mimic a traditional fetch request so it is very easy to integrate into new and existing codebases.

 ### Installation and Import

-If this is your first time using Cachiers Direct Client-side Cache, run the following command in your terminal.
+If this is your first time using Cachier's Direct Client-side Cache, run the following command in your terminal.

 ~~~
 npm install @cachier/client-side